 The OpenNebula project would like to thank the community members and users who have contributed to this software release by being active with the discussions, answering user questions, or providing patches for bugfixes, features and documentation.

-Virtual Routers functionality was funded by Unity in the context of the Fund a Feature Program.
+The group token functionality and dynamic LDAP group mapping into OpenNebula groups were funded by Black-Berry in the context of the Fund a Feature Program.